Simbrinza, eye drops 2 mg/ml+10 mg/ml 5 ml

 With caution:

-– A history of closed-angle glaucoma;
+– History of angle-closure glaucoma;

 – Corneal disorders;